Donations of Supplies Needed for Easter Egg Hunt: Through Sunday, March 22nd

 • $7.00 for children 10 years and younger;

-• $30.00 for family meals (nuclear family members only – husband, wife, their children under 18 years);
+• $30.00 for family meals (nuclear family members only – husband, wife, and their children under 18 years);

 • $7.00 for salad bar only, which includes the salad bar, a choice of baked potato or sweet potato, dessert and a drink.

 Credit/debit card payments, as well as cash and checks, are accepted.
+Menus are subject to change.

-Wednesday Night Activities: Something for Everyone!
+Something for Everyone!

 Wednesday Night Food Drives